mvemjsun/mock_server/README.md

 The Implementation has been experimented and tested on OSX 10.10 and 10.11.
 User interface has been driven using recent versions of Safari (9.1) and Chrome (49.0).

+The tool has been kept lightweight so that it can be installed and run on a developers/testers machine easily and quickly without any major software or memory requirements.

 ### Installation

 The main requirements of using the framework is the availability of `ruby` on the users machine.
 The mock server